Bridesmaids (2011 film): Plot

-Annie grows close with Nathan Rhodes, an Irish-American Wisconsin State Patrol officer who lets her off without a ticket for broken brake lights.
-Nathan, who had been a customer at Annie's bakery, repeatedly encourages her to open a new bakery.
-After a romantic night together, Nathan surprises her with baking supplies, but Annie is annoyed and leaves.
+Meanwhile, Annie grows closer to Nathan Rhodes, an Irish-American Wisconsin State Patrol Trooper who lets her off without a ticket for broken brake lights.
+A former regular customer at Annie's bakery, he repeatedly encourages her to open a new one, though she is apprehensive.
+After a romantic night together, she abruptly leaves when Nathan surprises her with baking supplies the next morning.

-Annie is fired from the jewelry store for having a profanity-laden argument with a teenage customer and is then kicked out by her roommates, forcing her to move in with her mother.
-She then travels to Helen's home in Chicago for the extravagant bridal shower, which is Parisian-themed - an idea of Annie's that Helen had previously rejected.
-After Helen upstages her heartfelt gift by gifting Lillian a trip to Paris, an enraged Annie throws a tantrum and destroys the outside décor; angry that Annie has now ruined every event in her wedding, Lillian kicks her out of the shower and the wedding.
-Driving home, Annie's still-broken taillights result in a car accident, but the other driver flees.
-Nathan arrives on the scene and admonishes Annie for not fixing her taillights or taking responsibility for her life.
-Ted arrives to give Annie a ride, causing Nathan to storm off.
-When Ted suggests Annie perform oral sex on him in the car, she demands he let her get out and she walks home.
+After being fired from her job for a profanity-laden argument with a teenage customer and then being evicted by her roommates, Annie moves in with her mother.
+She travels to Helen's home in Chicago for Lillian's Parisian-themed bridal shower - an idea of Annie's that Helen had previously rejected.
+When Helen upstages Annie's heartfelt gift by surprising Lillian with a trip to Paris, Annie flies into a rage, loudly berating the two and destroying the decorations.
+The subsequent argument between Annie and Lillian culminates in Annie storming out and Lillian disinviting her from the wedding.

+While driving home, Annie's still-broken taillights lead to a car accident.
+The other driver flees the scene.
+The responding officer is Nathan, who admonishes her for not taking responsibility for herself.
+Ted arrives shortly afterward, offering Annie a ride.
+When he asks Annie to perform fellatio on him as he drives, she demands to be let out of the car and walks home.

-Annie becomes reclusive, but Megan arrives and motivates her to take control of her life.
-Annie resumes baking, gets her car fixed, and tries to make amends with Nathan, who ignores her.
-On the day of the wedding, Helen appears at Annie's doorstep begging for help finding Lillian, who has disappeared.
-Helen apologizes to Annie, revealing Lillian only hung out with her because she is good at planning weddings, and she does not have any true friends, even her husband does not spend time with her.
-Enlisting Nathan's help, they find Lillian at her own apartment, having become overwhelmed by Helen's extravagant wedding planning and fear of leaving her life in Milwaukee.
+Megan visits Annie and motivates her to take control of her life.
+Annie fixes her car and tries to reconcile with Nathan, who ignores her.
+On the day of the wedding, Helen comes to Annie, begging for help finding a missing Lillian.
+During their search, Helen tearfully confesses that while she is sought after for her event planning skills, she does not have any true friends and feels unsatisfied in her marriage.

+With some begrudging help from Nathan, Annie and Helen find Lillian in her apartment, having become overwhelmed by Helen's extravagant wedding planning and afraid of leaving her life in Milwaukee.
 Annie reconciles with Lillian and resumes her role as maid of honor.

-After the wedding, Annie and Helen finally become friends.
-Annie also reconciles with Nathan, and they ride away in his police car.
+After the wedding, Annie and Helen hug.
+Nathan then arrives unexpectedly to pick up Annie.
+Annie and Nathan kiss before riding away in Nathan's police car.

+In a mid-credits scene, Megan and Air Marshall Jon film a sex tape.